+1 Sites must still follow shipment receipt/temperature-alert and quarantine steps as described in Section 6

 In each comparison, patients are randomly allocated in a 1:1 ratio to the trial treatment or usual care without that trial treatment.
-Participants may be allocated to >1 trial treatment if they enter >1 comparison (i.e. both oseltamivir as well as corticosteroids for influenza).
+Participants may be allocated to >1 trial treatment if they enter >1 comparison (e.g. patients with influenza could be allocated to receive baloxavir marboxil, oseltamivir and corticosteroids if they enter all three comparisons).
 If participants are allocated to ‘usual care’ they do not require a prescription (there is no placebo).

-Example SmPCs for the IMPs are available on the trial website (), which provide trial Reference Safety Information (section 4.8).
+Example SmPCs for the IMPs are available on the trial website (www.recoverytrial.net/eu/regulatory-documents), which provide trial Reference Safety Information (SmPC section 4.8).
 For specific information about the formulation used at your site (e.g. storage, excipients, expiry), refer to the relevant SmPC for that formulation.

 Dexamethasone